eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 technology (e.g., NFC, Bluetooth) between the Wallet Unit and the Relying Party Instance.
 Note that this definition does not imply that a Wallet Unit and a Relying Party have to use proximity technologies if they are close together.
-They are free to use a remote flow (acording to [Topic 1](#a231-topic-1---accessing-online-services-with-a-wallet-unit)).
+They are free to use a remote flow (according to [Topic 1](#a231-topic-1---accessing-online-services-with-a-wallet-unit)).
 However, there may be situations where either the Wallet Unit or the Relying Party Instance does not have an internet connection.
 In such cases, they must be able to use a proximity flow, if they are close together.